emusenule/alx-system_engineering-devops/0x00-shell_basics/README.md

 0-current_working_directory
 	This command prints the current working directoryo

-	It displays the content of the direcoy 4-listmorefiles
+	It displays the content of the directory 4-listmorefiles
-	Display current content including hidden files
+	Display current contents, including the hidden files